-AMHERST, Mass. – The University of Massachusetts Amherst, in collaboration with The GroundTruth Project, will host a free online public conference titled, “Truth, Dissent, and the Legacy of Daniel Ellsberg,” on Friday, April 30, and Saturday, May 1, commemorating the 50th anniversary of Ellsberg’s release of the Pentagon Papers.
-This high-profile event brings together distinguished historians, journalists, activists and former policymakers, and it will feature an historic conversation between Ellsberg and whistleblower Edward Snowden, moderated by Amy Goodman of Democracy Now!
+AMHERST, Mass. – The University of Massachusetts Amherst, in collaboration with The GroundTruth Project, hosted a free online public conference titled, “Truth, Dissent, and the Legacy of Daniel Ellsberg,” commemorating the 50th anniversary of Ellsberg’s release of the Pentagon Papers.
+This high-profile event brought together distinguished historians, journalists, activists and former policymakers, and featured a historic conversation between Ellsberg and whistleblower Edward Snowden, moderated by Amy Goodman of Democracy Now!

-To register for the free virtual conference and view the full schedule of events, please visit www.umass.edu/ellsberg.
-As a complement to the conference, a new five-part GroundTruth podcast series, “The Whistleblower: Truth, Dissent and the Legacy of Daniel Ellsberg,” will launch April 15.
+As a complement to the conference, a new five-part GroundTruth podcast series, “The Whistleblower: Truth, Dissent and the Legacy of Daniel Ellsberg,” is available on your favorite podcasting app.

 The conference will explore the major issues that have engaged Ellsberg’s life: the Vietnam War, nuclear weapons, antiwar activism, the Pentagon Papers, Watergate, whistleblowing and the wars of the 21st century.
 Ellsberg will deliver the keynote and participate in two panel discussions.
 The more than two dozen speakers include Beatrice Fihn, leader of a Nobel Peace Prize-winning anti-nuclear group; former Nixon White House counsel John Dean; New York Times attorney James Goodale; former Congresswoman Elizabeth Holtzman; former government official and foreign policy expert Morton Halperin; historians Fredrik Logevall, Carolyn Eisenberg and Nho Vinh Long; award-winning journalists Frances FitzGerald, Hedrick Smith, Nick Turse and Craig Whitlock; and many others, including Vietnam veterans, anti-war activists and students.